OSPO Alliance Charter

 Promotion and demotion rules

-The list of maintainers can be found in the MAINTAINERS.md file at the root of our repository.
+The lists of maintainers and ambassadors can be found at the root of our repository, respectively in the MAINTAINERS.md and AMBASSADORS.md files.

 Decision Process